 I’ve made plenty of latkes over the years.
 Sweet, savory, gluten free, cheesy, traditional and the unexpected… you name it, I’ve tried it.
 It was only a matter of time before I asked myself a very important question… “Will it waffle?”
 Boy, will it!

 Using my basic classic latke recipe as a base, I experimented until I came up with a technique that produces amazing potato waffles every time.
 Bonus– they’re gluten free!
 The best part is how versatile they are.
-Serve them on their own, with traditional toppings like applesauce and sour cream, or as the perfect brunchy base for poached eggs.
-Or use your creativity… breakfast sandwiches, waffle eggs benedict… the sky’s the limit!
+Serve them on their own, with traditional toppings like applesauce and sour cream, or as the perfect brunchy base for poached eggs or my famous scrambled eggs.
+Use your creativity… breakfast sandwiches, waffle eggs benedict… the sky’s the limit!

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate I earn from qualifying purchases.